CJMki/cj-s-nodejs-express-boilerplate/README.md

 **Search routes**:\
 `GET /v1/search` - seach items by text\
-`GET /v1/suggest` - suggest items using elasticsearch's search as you type feature\
+`GET /v1/suggest` - suggest items by text (using elasticsearch's search as you type feature)\
 `GET /v1/filter` - filter items by query

 ## Databases

-### NOSQL - Elasticsearc
+### NOSQL - Elasticsearch

-- Kibana instace is added to the docker clust to visualize data
+- Kibana instance is added to the docker clust to visualize data
-- Use username : elastic and password : root to login as security is enabled in the docker clust
+- Use username : elastic and password : root to login as security is enabled in the docker cluster
 ### SQL - Postgres

 - Please check the [TODO list](#todo-list)